Move On Baby: Impact and legacy

 British DJ duo Sharp Boyz named the Armand van Helden remix of "Move On Baby" as one of their favourites in 1996.
 George Mitchell said, "This rates as one of his best.
 He's a big inspiration to us.
 He came with a hard sound, heartbeat kick drum, and took on projects everyone else would say no to and transformed them, as he did with this remix."
+In their "The ABC in Eurodance" in 2016, Finnish broadcaster Yle noted, "One of the 90's really big ones in Eurodance!
+The beautiful Italian dance sound was captivating.
+Works just as well as a mood enhancer even in 2016!"